-Report of: Executive Director, People Services Report to: Cabinet Member, Children, Young People and Families Date of Decision: 2 June 2017 Subject: School Calendar 2018/19

-Is this a Key Decision?
-If Yes, reason Key Decision:- Yes No 🗌 - Expenditure and/or savings over £500,000 - Affects 2 or more Wards X Which Cabinet Member Portfolio does this relate to?
+Report of: Executive Director, Children's Services Report to: Cabinet Member, Children's Services Date of Decision: 25 April 2018 Subject: School Term Dates and Holidays 2019/20 Is this a Key Decision?
+If Yes, rea ason Key Decision:- Yes No - Expenditure and/or saving gs over £500,000 - Affects 2 or more Wards Х Which Cabinet Member Portfolio does this relate to?
 Children's Services Which Scrutiny and Policy Development Committee does this relate to?
 Children & Young People Has an Equality Impact Assessment (EIA) been undertaken?
 Yes x No If YES, what EIA reference number has it been given?
-(EIA935) Does the report contain confidential or exempt information?
-Yes No x If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."

-Purpose of Report:
+(EIA147) Does the report contain confident tial or exempt information?
+Yes No x If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The ( report/appendix ) is not for publication because it contains exempt information under Paragraph ( insert relevant paragraph number ) of Schedule 12A of the Local Government Act 1972 (as amended)."
+Purpose of Report: secure agreement of the school calendar for 2019/20 year for y Schools.